An Analog-to-Digital Converter (ADC) is a device that translates an analog voltage to a digital value that a microprocessor can understand.

 vref-supply

-node to this new regulator:&adc { vref-supply = <&external_vref>; };
+of the ADC node to use the external regulator:&adc_1 { vref-supply = <&external_vref>; };

 -

-Disable the internal
+If enabled, disable the internal

 vrefbuf

-&vdda { regulator-always-on; };
+&scmi_vdd_adc { regulator-always-on; };

 Formula